tritonlmk/Traffic_sign_classifier/writeup_template.md

 As a last step, I normalized the image data because I want to make the parameters smaller thus results in faster computing  speed

 I decided to generate additional data because some classes contain very little pictures compared with others.
-So we need to argument those classes to make the convolutional network perform better
+So we need to argument those classes to make the convolutionnal network perform better

 To add more data to the the data set, I used the functions from lib cv2, to make those pictures different from the one it is generated from and haveing the right classification at the same time.